cucs-python/project/README.md

-# project
+# A Library of Project Ideas

-A collection of project suggestions for COMS W2123
+The [wiki](https://github.com/cucs-python/project.wiki.git) associated with this (mostly empty) repository contains a collection of project suggestions for COMS W2123.